Pilot Console

 |---|---|

-| Specifications | All spec plans with task progress (checkboxes), phase tracking (PENDING/COMPLETE/VERIFIED), and iteration history. |
+| Specifications | All spec plans with task progress (checkboxes), phase tracking (PENDING/COMPLETE/VERIFIED), and iteration history.
+Selected shown as a tab, others in a Previous dropdown. |

-| Extensions | All extensions — local, plugin, and remote — with team sharing via git (push, pull, diff), color-coded categories, and scope filtering (All / Global / Project / Plugin / Remote). |
+| Extensions | All extensions — local, plugin, and remote — with team sharing via git (push, pull, diff), color-coded categories, and scope filtering. |

-| Changes | Git diff viewer with staged/unstaged files, branch info, and worktree context. |
+| Changes | Git diff viewer with staged/unstaged files, branch info, worktree context, spec task correlation, and inline code review. |

 | Usage | Daily token costs, model routing breakdown (Opus vs Sonnet distribution), and usage trends over time. |